 Policy Objective H-1.4.
 Incentivize and promote the creation of accessory dwelling units that can be offered at affordable rent for very low, low-, or moderate-income households.

 Program H-1.4.1.
-Continue to maintain an ordinance that conforms to the provisions of California Government Code Section 65852.2 related to accessory dwelling units and junior accessory dwelling units.
+Continue to maintain an ordinance that conforms to the provisions of California Government Code Section 65852.2 related to accessory dwelling units and junior accessory dwelling units, including amending the ordinance as necessary.